TheGreenBeaver/smart-react-routing/README.md

 #### init

+`smart-react-routing init`

-Creates the general project structure
+Initialize the project structure.

 #### add-page-group

-`add-page-group auth`
+`smart-react-routing add-page-group --name auth`

-Initializes a "section" of an application
+Add a group of semantically similar pages.

 #### add-page

-`add-page auth sign-in /auth/sign-in`
+`smart-react-routing add-page --group auth --name SignIn --url /auth/sign-in`

-Adds a fresh page
+Add a new page

+#### Arguments

+All scripts accept two optional arguments in addition to the script-specific required ones.
+You can define them in `srr-config.json` so that you don't have to type them every time you call a script.

+*ts*

+Use Typescript templates (default - `false`).

+*root*

+The root directory for the project (default - `src`).